Unleash/unleash/website/docs/deploy/configuring-unleash.md

 id: configuring_unleash
 title: Configuring Unleash
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 > This is the guide on how to configure **Unleash v4 self-hosted**.
 If you are still using Unleash v3 you should checkout [configuring Unleash v3](./configuring_unleash_v3)

 ## Must configure

-### Database details {#database-details}
+### Database

-In order for Unleash server to work, you must setup database connection details.
+In order for Unleash server to work, you need a running database and its connection details.
+See the [database configuration section](#database-configuration) for the available options and configuration details.

-- If using docker, use environment variables
-  - `DATABASE_HOST` - the database hostname - defaults to `localhost`
-  - `DATABASE_PORT` - the port the database is listening on - defaults to `5432`
-  - `DATABASE_USERNAME` - the user configured for access - defaults to `unleash_user`
-  - `DATABASE_PASSWORD` - the password for the user - defaults to `passord` (the Norwegian word for _password_)
-  - `DATABASE_NAME` - the name of the database - defaults to `unleash`
-  - `DATABASE_SSL` - a json object representing SSL configuration or `false` for not using SSL
-  - `DATABASE_SCHEMA` - Which schema to use - defaults to `public`
-- We also support `DATABASE_URL` see [libpq's doc](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) for full format explanation.
-In short: `postgres://USER:PASSWORD@HOST:PORT/DATABASE`
-- If you're using secret files from kubernetes and would like to load a `DATABASE_URL` format from a file, use `DATABASE_URL_FILE` and point it to a path containing a connection URL.

 ## Nice to configure